syncfusion-content/wpf-docs/wpf/Themes/Theme-Studio.md

 {% tabs %}

-**Step 3:**
+**Step 4:**

-Compile and run the WPF application in `Release` mode and you can now witness the custom theme applied to DockingManager control at run-time.
+Compile and run the WPF application and witness the custom theme being applied to DockingManager control at run-time.

 ![Apply Visual Style to the controls](ThemeStudio_images/ThemeStudio-Output1.png)